Belphonz/Starve-Style/docs/Complex-Type-Scope/index.md

 # Complex Type Scope

-The Following Category discusses The Complex Type and everything written in it.
+The Following Category discusses various Complex Types and everything written in it.
-Topics within this category will discuss all things related to c
+Topics within this category will discuss all things related to complex types.